City Evangelical Church, Leeds

 City Evangelical Church is an independent evangelical church in Beeston, Leeds, West Yorkshire, England.
 It is situated on Cemetery Road in the former Beeston Hill Baptist Chapel.

 The church is affiliated to the Fellowship of Independent Evangelical Churches.

 History

 The church was formed in 1957 under the name Cottingley Free Church.
-In recent years, the church has grown and has helped to replant Batley Evangelical Church and also started a new church plant in Roundhay, north Leeds.

 Location

 The church is located in Beeston, quite near to Elland Road football stadium and the M621 motorway.

-Services

-The main church services are held on Sundays at 10.45am and 6.30pm.